 - Physics Teacher Education

 - Sales and Marketing Teacher Education

 - Social Science Teacher Education

 Step 2: Complete the Testing Requirements

 Finally, students must take an Indiana CORE content area assessment test.
 Those who wish to teach preschool through grade 3 would take the Early Childhood Generalist; for kindergarten through grade 6, the Elementary Education Generalist.
 As elementary teachers will teach all subjects, they must pass all four subtests for licensing.
-Aspiring middle school teachers may choose from the English language arts, math, science and social studies assessments.
+Aspiring middle school teachers may choose from the English language arts, math, science, and social studies assessments.
 Both high school and P-12 (preschool through grade 12 teachers should take assessments based on the specific area that they wish to teach.
-For example, high school assessments include business education, math and chemistry, while P-12 assessments include art, health and computer education.
+For example, high school assessments include business education, math, and chemistry, while P-12 assessments include art, health, and computer education.

 Step 3: Apply for Licensure

-It is important that applicants do not apply prior to graduating from an EEP program.
+It is important that applicants do not apply for licensure prior to graduating from an EEP program.
 In fact, licensing advisors at your college will be the one to recommend your licensing originally.
 Once you have graduated, you'll want to create an account with the Licensing Verification and Information System (LVIS).
 Here, you can fill out the application, add in colleges, upload required documents, and pay the fees.
 Required documents include a CPR card and a suicide prevention certificate.
 Fees are $35 for the evaluation and an additional $35 for the license, plus processing fees.

 You must also have a background check completed, which is often required by the state.
 Along with a background check, you'll have a fingerprint analysis run as well.